joshwhittick/gym_lifts_SQL_DB_streamlit_version/README.md

 https://joshwhittick-gym-lifts-sql-db-heroku.streamlit.app/

-files here are for the purpose of launcing app on streamlit and not for running on personal machine with MySQL DB
+files here are for the purpose of launcing app on streamlit

 **notes on files included:**